daphate/CarND-LaneLines-P1/writeup.md

 My pipeline consisted of 5 steps.

-First, I desided to use grayscale as it was prompted by cource, but later i've added HSV conversion and masking routine.
+First, I desided to use grayscale as it was prompted by the course, but later I've added HSV conversion and masking routine.
 I subsecuently use hsv masking, gaussian blur with kernel of 3, canny with thresholds of 50 and 150.
-These transformations are done by image_preprocess_hsv function.
+These transformations are made by image_preprocess_hsv function.

-I've created helper class Line, which computes slope and intercept, x coord by y and vice versa and can update line coords for future use when adopting lane lines to vanishing point.
+I've created helper class "Line", which can compute slope and intercept, find x coord by y and vice versa, and can update line coords for future use when adopting lane lines to vanishing point.

-I've created the first pipeline for checking on images, which finds hough lines and draws it in some kind of thumbnail.
+I've created the first pipeline for checking on images, it finds hough lines and draws them on some kind of thumbnail.

-Then i've created a smarter pipeline, which inits lines as instances of Line class and filters almost horisontal and almost vertical outliers, computes median slopes and intercepts for all candidates to be segments of the lane line, and computes left and right lane lines.
+Then I've created a smarter pipeline, which inits lines as instances of Line class and filters almost horisontal and almost vertical outliers.
+Then it computes median slopes and intercepts for all candidates to be segments of the lane line, and computes left and right lane lines.
 Then it finds the vanishing point as inersection of left and right lane lines and updates their coordinates respectively to appear lower than the vanishing point.